Communities

 However, I'll add a further paragraph on the origins of the term to the question anyway, now that I know that you are looking a bit deeper.

-Nen‭ wrote about 1 month ago
+Nen‭ wrote 3 months ago

 thanks again!
 "I was only trying to cover what I believed to be the linguistic aspects of the question accessible to non-specialists (in accounting), such as what the term means, how it is composed, and how it compares to other related phrases in English."
 Yes, this is what I wanted.
 I wasn't asking for an accounting perspective here.